The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

 I fell in love with neurology on day one of my clerkship year in medical school.
 To me, the opportunity to help patients and families through complex illnesses is simultaneously challenging and incredibly rewarding.
 I ultimately chose to sub-specialize in movement disorders because I enjoy being able to form long-term relationships with patients and families, and I'm optimistic that a disease-modifying therapy for Parkinson disease is within reach.
 I'm also a core faculty member of Duke's Trent Center for Bioethics, Humanities, and the History of Medicine, where I develop programs to help students and trainees understand the patient's perspective, improving clinician resilience and mitigating burnout.
 Outside of work, I am an avid runner and cyclist, looking forward to exploring trails around the Triangle.
 Dr. Mantri is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Progressive Supranuclear Palsy, Supranuclear Ophthalmoplegia, and Deep Brain Stimulation.
+She is also highly rated in 26 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, and Deep Brain Stimulation.
+Dr. Mantri is board certified in American Board Of Psychiatry/Neurology, Neurology.

 Languages Spoken: